Reese Witherspoon Busts A Move While Making Kerry Washington’s Green Smoothie Recipe

 “So thank you, Kerry, for sharing the recipe,” she said in the video.

-Witherspoon wrote that the recipe she used is inspired by one made by Kym Snyder, who she tagged in her caption.
+Witherspoon wrote that the recipe was inspired by one made by Kym Snyder, who she tagged in her caption.

-The video begins with Witherspoon greeting her fans while standing in front of a counter covered in various leafy green vegetables, fruits, and other smoothie ingredients.
+The video began with Witherspoon greeting her fans and standing in front of a counter covered in various leafy green vegetables, fruits, and other ingredients.

 She said this particular green smoothie is one she has been drinking for around eight years now.
 The 44-year-old claimed she drinks it every morning in place of breakfast at approximately 10 or 11 a.m. and isn’t hungry again until about 1 p.m.

-To start with, the Legally Blonde star chopped two heads of romaine lettuce and added them to the 1/2 cup of spinach she already had in her Vitamix.
+To start with, the Legally Blonde star chopped two heads of romaine lettuce and added them to the half cup of spinach she already had in her Vitamix.

 “It has to have something sweet; otherwise it’s too bitter,” she clarified.